 Class of 2006

 Jason Box is the assistant tennis coach for men and women at Bates College and is the first coach to win the Assistant Coach of the Year for the Northeast Region in both the men's and women's divisions in the same year.
 Hannah Cail (nee Schremser) is currently writing her master's thesis for the University of Montana on the cultural significance of domestic dogs at the Bridge River Site of southern British Columbia, and plans to get her Ph.D. in anthropology/archaeology.
 Tina Glickman studied design in New York City.
-Audrey Kerr is getting her master's in tourism administration and also working as an event coordinator at a non-profit organization in Washington, D.C.
+Audrey Kerr is Events and Operations Manager for the Global Alliance for Clean Cookstoves, a United Nations foundation.
 Shawn Means received a master's in Urban and Environmental Planning (M.U.E.P.) from the University of Virginia and is now working in Nashville for Gresham, Smith and Partners, an architecture, engineering and planning firm.
 Lindsey Miller got her MPH from Emory University Rollins School of Public Health concentrating on health policy and management, and now works with the health IT team at Booz Allen Hamilton in Virginia to harmonize standards for electronic health records.
 Eva Rocke is currently working as the sustainability coordinator at Feather River College, where she was also the farmers' market manager in 2009.
 Ted Smith is pursuing a degree in dentistry.
 David Zeman was recently admitted to the University of Michigan's MSW program, and will begin his study there in the fall.

 Class of 2005